hrubiak/16-ID-B/docs/source/operations/item_004_attenuators.rst

 Setting X-ray attenuation
 -------------------------

-.. note:: **Returning users, please read.** After the APS-U upgrade the beam at 16-ID-B is roughly **two orders of magnitude brighter** at our typical energies, and the current detector is also more sensitive.
+.. note:: **Users returning after APS-U, please read.** After the APS-U upgrade the beam at 16-ID-B is roughly **two orders of magnitude brighter** at our typical energies, and the current detector is also more sensitive.
 Net throughput is up by about **100x** compared to pre-upgrade conditions.